Ben has been a collector of old and interesting things all his life. In his mid-twenties, he owned an Antique and Collectors shop.

 - Early Bird

-Non-dealers (general public) standing at a fair, are called privates.
+Non-dealers (general public) standing at a fair are called privates.

-Looking for vintage collectibles or old stuff at a second-hand market stall or flea market.
+Meaning: the act of searching for vintage collectibles or old stuff at a second-hand market stall or flea market.

 Let’s Not Haggle Over These Antique Dealer phrases